 In fact, research shows that punishing kids creates more misbehavior.*

-and the other fight, flight or freeze hormones, and turns off the reasoning, cooperative parts of the brain.
-Kids quickly forget the “bad” behavior
+adrenalin and the other fight, flight or freeze hormones, and turns off the reasoning, cooperative parts of the brain.
+Kids quickly forget the “bad”

-that led to their being punished; they're too busy trying to defend themselves.
+behavior that led to their being punished; they just go on the defensive.
 If they learn anything, it’s to lie so they can avoid getting caught.
+Punishment

 If, instead, we can stay kind and connected while we set limits, we create less drama and more love.
 Our children are more likely to accept our limits

-So what can we do to guide children without discipline?
+So how can we guide children without punishment?

 1. Regulate your own emotions.

 That’s how children learn to manage theirs.
 You’re the role model.
 Don’t act when you’re upset.
 Take a deep breath and wait until you’re calm before you

 address the situation.
 Resist the impulse to be punitive; it always backfires.